Skip to section:

 That being said, it is vital to note that you must at all times remain reasonable, calm, and polite, regardless of the situation.
 If you wish to be treated fairly, as is your right, you stand a much better chance if you deal with the matter maturely and calmly.
 Harsh words and threats will not help you here, it is your documentary records that will help.

 What Should I Do If I Cannot Afford To Pay?

 When you rent a property, for example, you are obliged to pay rent.
 You are contractually obliged to do so.
 The same goes for your timeshare.
-So if you simply stop paying your maintenance, you will accrue debt and will find yourself subject to collection efforts, missed payment charges, and interest.
+So if you simply stop paying your maintenance, you will accrue debt and may find yourself subject to debt collection efforts, missed payment charges, and interest.
 Stopping payment is therefore an absolute last resort.
-Your best option is to pay the maintenance fee before speaking to a timeshare legal expert and ascertaining your best route out of the unaffordable contract.
+Your best option is to continue to pay the maintenance fee and speak to a legal professional that is experienced in timeshare matters.

 If, however, you are convinced of wrongdoing by the resort then holding back on payment while you speak to an expert about your case may be a better avenue for you.
 Just don’t leave your payment too long.
 Ascertain whether you have a case before deciding to withhold payment entirely.